top of page

 The Transformative Abstract-Visual Meditation (TAM) project is composed of the following components:

-1. Artistic Experimentation: Creating visual stimuli epitomising links between perception and mind
+1. Artistic Experimentation: Creating visual stimuli to envisage links between perception and mind

-As the main production techniques, the 360-degree macro photography will be utilised in search of composition as well as blurry effect for the aesthetic abstraction through several physical variables—ranging from distance (focal), time (exposure) and vibration (camera shakes).
+As the main production techniques, the 360-degree macro photography will be utilised in search of composition as well as blurry effect for the aesthetic abstraction through several physical variables—ranging from distance (focal), time (exposure) and vibration (camera shakes), or etc.

 The study of a Fork: